-- L) RELOCATION Determine if temporary relocation is necessary.
-(See Chapter 4, Relocation and Displacement for more details if applicable.) - M) PRE-BID CONFERENCE The Grantee may hold a pre-bid conference and goes over Policies and Procedures, required inspections and method of payment but may not make it required as a condition to offer a bid.
-The Rehab Coordinator who conducted the initial review and authored the work write-up should review contract items with the bidders at the site of the work, if possible, but may not make the site visit mandatory to bid.
+- K. RELOCATION Determine if temporary relocation is necessary.
+(See Chapter 4, Relocation and Displacement for more details if applicable.) - L. PRE-BID CONFERENCE The Grantee holds a pre-bid conference and goes over Policies and Procedures, required inspections and method of payment.
+The Rehab Coordinator who conducted the initial review and authored the work write-up should review contract items with the bidders at the home.

-Note: Lead-based paint activities should be included in the entire scope of the project and be bid as part of the rehabilitation work.
+Note: Lead-based paint activities should be included in the entire scope of the project, and be bid as part of the rehabilitation work.
 A separate line item for "Lead" should be included in the work write-up.

-- N) BIDS Bids are received by the Grantee and the contract is generally awarded to the best value bidder after a review to determine if bids are responsive and responsible.
-Bids which are over or under 10% of the staff estimate of the cost of the rehabilitation may be rejected and the project rebid at THDA's discretion.
+- M. BIDS Bids are received by the Grantee and the contract is generally awarded to the best value bidder after a review to determine if bids are responsive and responsible.
+Bids which are over or under 15% of the staff estimate of the cost of the rehabilitation may be rejected and the project re-bid.
 Bidders with a history of performance issues or lack the capacity to complete the project along with their existing workload can be excluded as not being responsible bids.
-If the low bidder is not the most responsive and responsible bid, the Grant administrator should notify THDA in writing indicating the rationale used to reject to low bid. - O) PRE-CONSTRUCTION CONFERENCE A mandatory pre-construction conference is held with the owner and contractor.
+In the event that the low bidder is not the most responsive and responsible bid, the Grant administrator should notify THDA in writing indicating the rationale used to reject to low bid. - N. PRE-CONSTRUCTION CONFERENCE A pre-construction conference is held with the owner and contractor.
 The rehabilitation contract is executed and a Notice to Proceed is signed.
-Grievance procedures for both homeowner and contractor are reviewed. - P) A copy of the signed contract including the initialed and signed work write-up with line item costs from the contractor, the project set up form (FM-3), the compliance with lead-based paint regulations form (LBP-4), and a copy of the risk assessment report (if applicable) are sent to THDA at this time. - 1) CONSTRUCTION PHASE The Grantee makes periodic and documented inspections of the work in progress as deemed necessary by the Rehab Coordinator. - a) When the work is 60% completed, and the progress review has been approved by an agent of THDA, an interim draw for 50% of the contract may be requested.
-The project set-up form (FM-3) should already have been submitted to THDA to set up funds in the Information and Disbursement System (IDIS).

-b) The request for payment (FM-4) must include a certification (FM-5 Interim Draw Application) that 60% of the work has been completed.
+Grievance procedures for both homeowner and contractor are reviewed. - O. A copy of the signed contract including the initialed and signed work write-up with line item costs from the contractor, the project set up form (FM-3), the compliance with lead-based paint regulations form (LBP-4), and a copy of the risk assessment report (if applicable) are sent to THDA at this time. - 1.
+CONSTRUCTION PHASE The Grantee makes periodic and documented inspections of the work in progress as deemed necessary by the Rehab Coordinator. - a.
+When the work is 60% completed, and the progress review has been approved by an agent of THDA, an interim draw for 50% of the contract may be requested.
+The project set-up form (FM-3) should already have been submitted to THDA to set up funds in the Information and Disbursement System (IDIS). - b.
+The request for payment (FM-4) must include a certification (FM-5 Interim Draw Application) that 60% of the work has been completed.